unipsycho/LabVIEWdotNetDataGrid/readme.md

 * Links

 #Events
+All events are automatically registered as user events for use in LabVIEW's event structure.
+Each event type has a "getData.vi" that can be used to convert the event class data into elements within the event handler.
+Using the easygrid helper functions, these events are all automatically registered, so can simply be connected to any event structure for use.

+The events currently available are:
 * Cell Edit Ended - This single event is used currently as a sample for callback events.
 * Cell Value Changed -
 * Cell Validating - This is an automatic callback event, that cancels any edits when the cell value doesn't validate.
 No LabVIEW events are currently generated from this.